MemoryofLight/startup/README.md

 I learned how to merge files and resolve the conflicts between them.
 I got familiar with the push and pull commands and some of the syntax of markdown.
 I learned how to use the functionality in VScode for committing - which I did not know before.
 I know how to push and pull from the terminal and from the IDE now and I also know how to commit from terminal, IDE and Github which is good because I was confused before.
 And now this is all on line 6 so we will see how that goes.
 I also learned how to save all using CTRL K and then S. I learned how to identify myself and set my identity for git too.
 I forked someone's code and, Finally, I was able to clone a repository that I made so that was pretty cool.
 Always Add, Commit, Push until your fingers fall off.

+## Startup Pitch
+Have you ever wanted to create a crazy plant and show all your friends?
+No?
+Well now you do and now you can!
+Create over 100 different possible plants and make your custom garden to share with your friends!
+Get notified when another user makes a new plant so you can always be up to date on their gardens.
+Build your aesthetic and collection with Plantarium!
+Features:
+You choose the background to your garden.
+You choose from preset models which plant combinations you want to have in your garden.
+Customize your pot, your flowers, or your leaves to get the perfect plant for you.
+The app features a notification system which lets others know when you make a new plant and tells you when other users make new plants.
+You can also save your garden and come back anytime to find it waiting for you.

 ## Console Commands
 `cd` -change directory
 `mdkir` make directory